The length of time each item appears on your credit report depends on the type of information involved.

 Add lines of credit

 Having a variety of credit products can boost your credit score.
-For example, managing a credit card, secured credit card and a car loan is better than just having a credit card.
+For example, managing a credit card, a secured credit card and a car loan are better than just having a credit card.
 If you are able to add different types of credit to your credit history, then do so.

 Use a secured credit card

 A secured credit card is easier to get than a regular credit card because you make a security deposit that matches your credit limit.
 Any activity on the card is reported to the credit reporting agencies to help build your credit.